It’s really very simple.

 - It could be your washing powder.
 Most commercial washing powders have a high filler content, which can coat your clothes and cloths.
 This will stop it from cleaning as well, and ironically also stops the washing powder from cleaning it!
 Fabric softener will do this too.
 I recommend you try the Norwex washing powder, which is generally more cost effective than supermarket brands anyway.
 And FABULOUS for anyone with sensitive skin.

 - Are you using it to wash your dishes or “rinsing” in water with dishwashing liquid in it?
 This can actually coat the silver and prevent it from doing it’s job!
 Make sure any dishwashing liquid or soap is thoroughly rinsed out.
+You might also like to try the netted Norwex dish cloth instead of the kitchen cloth.
+It’s not available yet in Australia I’m afraid, but it is in the US.
+I’m not sure about other markets.
+However, I have one I got as a consultant incentive last year, and it’s AWESOME.
+And doesn’t absorb anything, so a much better choice for doing the dishes.

 If you have already got that build up in your cloths, try soaking them with some Norwex Washing Powder, or some Odour Eliminator (which is enzyme cleaner which eats organic matter – fabulous on the grout in toilet floors too), before washing next time.
+Of course, you can also give them the “spa treatment” mentioned above (boiling with some Norwex laundry powder), and if they have a large build up, you may even need to do it a few times before the water runs clear.

 But we have water restrictions, I don’t feel like I can rinse it so much!